Simple Champagne Vinaigrette

 • The vinaigrette will keep in an airtight container in the fridge for up to one week.

-I hope you’ll love it, too.
+I hope you’ll come to love it and rely on it, too.

 xo